SCL: Towards Domain Generalization via Single-Temporal Multimodal Contrastive Learning for Remote Sensing Change Detection: Method

-\textbf{Change detection.} With the visual features $\hat{f}_{po}, \hat{f}_{pa}$ for dense pixels in the bi-temporal images, and the contrastive scoring map $s$ between visual features and context embeddings, we employ a lightweight detection head to detect object changes.
+With the visual features $\hat{f}_{po}, \hat{f}_{pa}$ for dense pixels in the bi-temporal images, and the contrastive scoring map $s$ between visual features and context embeddings, we employ a lightweight detection head to detect object changes.
 The visual information includes visual features such as object shapes, while the scoring map contains pixel-level class information.
-Therefore, we concatenate the scoring map with the visual feature map to form the input feature for the detection head.
+Therefore, we concatenate the scoring map with the visual feature map for the detection head.

-where $p_k\in[0,1]$ denotes the predicted probability for positive class.
+where $p_k\in[0,1]$ denotes the predicted probability for changed objects, MLP is the detection head.
 This combined input allows the detection head to leverage both the visual and class information for accurate object change detection.
-With the ground-truth $\hat{y} \in\{0,1\}$, we adopt binary cross-entropy loss for change detection loss:
+With the change detection ground-truth $\hat{y} \in\{0,1\}$, we adopt binary cross-entropy loss for change detection loss: